rohitshetty/rohitshetty.github.io/content/post/team-outing-ramnagara-jan-2022.md

 {{< /gallery >}}

 While waiting for everyone to finish their breakfast, some of us decided to play with the dogs.
 We enjoyed spending time with these dogs before we got ready for the day.
-Each of these little cuties are amazing to play.
+Each of these little cuties are amazing to play with.
 Full of excitement and energy, they would zoom through the lawn.
 They love playing fetch.
 The biggest of these, Maggie, loves racing us and then tackling us down if she can.

 {{< gallery caption-position="bottom" caption-effect="none" >}}